jeff-hykin/deno-guillotine/README.md

 # What is this for?

 This tool is:
-1. A showcase of something that should be impossible
+1. A showcase of something that should be impossible.
 2. A surprisingly practical tool for making installers/bootstrapping scripts.

 This tool allows us to modify a script, and generate one file: